zalando-stups/documentation/components/taupage.rst

   * GPU instances must be available in the AWS region where your application will be run (e.g.: `eu-west-1`).
   * Ideally, the Docker image being run should be based on an `NVIDIA CUDA image <https://hub.docker.com/r/nvidia/cuda/>`_.
 This is not a strict requirement, but does simplify development.
 A non-complete list of images is maintained `here <https://github.com/NVIDIA/nvidia-docker/wiki/List-of-available-images>`_.
-  * If custom Docker images are being used, consult the `Image inspection page <https://github.com/NVIDIA/nvidia-docker/wiki/Image-inspection#nvidia-docker>`_ for notes on image labels used by `nvidia-docker`.
+  * If custom Docker images are being used, consult the `image inspection page <https://github.com/NVIDIA/nvidia-docker/wiki/Image-inspection#nvidia-docker>`_ for notes on image labels used by `nvidia-docker`.